badass-courses/course-builder/apps/course-builder-web/README.md

 Note: with a free account, this URL will change each time you restart the `ngrok` command, so make sure to update it in the relevant places when that happens.

-Grab this URL because you'll need it for a couple `.env` values and for the _GitHub OAuth Setup_.
+Grab this URL because you'll need it for a couple `.env.development.local` values and for the _GitHub OAuth Setup_.

-Set the following URLs in your `.env`:
+Set the following URLs in your `.env.development.local`:

 ```
 # for webhooks use ngrok or similar for stable DNS accessible URL